Hello and welcome to the podcast of the Loadseaters episode 1254 for Wednesday the 17th of September 2025.

 So there needs to be questions asked of these people.

-And the neighbor said they did not give off a good vibe.
+And the neighbour said they did not give off a good vibe.

 Was this coordination with outside actors with bad intentions, as some have suggested?

-Was this coordination with other people who are part of these communities who were in on the plan, and that Tyler is going out of his way to protect through no non-cooperation and uh through his roommate Releasing text messages which seem to incriminate only Tyler as the sole person behind this.
+Was this coordination with other people who are part of these communities who were in on the plan and that Tyler is going out of his way to protect through non-cooperation and through his roommate releasing text messages which seem to incriminate only Tyler as the sole person behind this?

 There are a lot of questions.